elastic/elasticsearch-hadoop/README.md

 ```

 ## [Apache Storm][]
-ES-Hadoop provides native integration with Spark: for reading a dedicated `Spout` and for writing a specialized `Bolt`
+ES-Hadoop provides native integration with Storm: for reading a dedicated `Spout` and for writing a specialized `Bolt`

 ### Reading
 To read data from ES, use `EsSpout`: